operatorlabs/chaindexer/README.md

 The open source indexer and query engine for blockchain data.

-> Better docs coming soon

 # Installation

-Cargo is required to build/install.
-The project is not on crates.io (yet!), so to install it, you have to clone this repo, then run
+Cargo is required to build/install ([rustup](https://rustup.rs/) is an easy way to install it).
+Then from the root of this repo, run

 ```sh
 cargo install --path .
 ```

-If you don't have cargo installed, I recommend checking out `https://rustup.rs/`!

 # Quickstart

-Run an sql REPL to query an ethereum RPC node directly:
+The query engine supports querying directly from an RPC node (i.e. without pre-indexing the entire chain).
+To spin up a SQL REPL and start querying data from your RPC, you can simply run:

 ```sh
 ETH_RPC_API=<your rpc url> chaindexer sql
 ```

+Note that not all queries will work in this way see--[queries](#queries).

+## Available schemas/tables

+TODO

 ## Queries